-Since Roopkund Skeleton Lake is glacial lake, it is covered in ice for about 8 months every year.
+Since Roopkund Skeleton Lake is glacial lake, and the water turns into an icy sheet for about 8 months every year.
 Apparently, the skeletons are only clearly visible during one month in summer, when the ice has melted and the water level of the shallow lake has sufficiently fallen.

-The skeletons were discovered by a game reserve ranger in 1942, during World War II.
+A game reserve ranger discovered the skeletons in 1942, during World War II.
 The ranger initially assumed the skeletons belonged to fallen Japanese soldiers who had tried to invade via India.
 Upon closer inspection by a team of British investigators, the bones proved to be much older.

 In 2004, a team from National Geographic Magazine finally travelled to the lake to retrieve about 30 skeletons for inspection.
 The lake’s high altitude and icy temperatures had preserved much of the remains, so some of the skeletons still had hair and flesh attached to the bones.
 Geneticists in Hyderabad conducted DNA tests and concluded that the skeletons were about 1200 years old, dating their deaths to the 9th century (AD).

-Several local folk legends describe a group of pilgrims that were hit by a deadly storm with hailstones as hard as rocks.
+Several local folk legends describe a group of pilgrims that were hit in a deadly storm.
+They suffered injuries from hailstones as hard as rocks.
 The elusive cause of the mass death remained a mystery until 2013, when the expedition team finally confirmed the killer to have been gigantic hailstones.
 This conclusion was based on skull and shoulder fractures, found in all skeletons.

 5. Tourists Stealing Skeletons